jvo203/FITSWebQL/README.md

 work-in-progress

 # requirements
+a compiler with support for _GLIBCXX_PARALLEL:

-either Intel C/C++ version 19-or-higher (which bundles IPP, Parallel STL and TBB) or a recent gcc/clang++ with C++17-or-higher support plus a manual installation of a free Intel IPP
+* Intel C/C++ version 19-or-higher for the best performance (which bundles IPP)

+* alternatively a recent gcc/clang++ with C++17-or-higher support plus a manual installation of a free Intel IPP